DuncanMays/axon-ECRG/README.md

 # Axon

-Axon is a Python framework that enables developers to host services on edge devices and access them over local networks or the Internet.
+Axon is a Python RPC-proxy framework that enables developers to host services on edge devices and access them over local networks or the Internet.
 Axon allows developers to deploy services from the edge, utilizing any available devices on hand, rather than using expensive cloud computing and without opening a port on their network.
 Moreover, calls to services deployed with Axon are made through developer-friendly RPC proxies that match the interface of the variables being served.
 Axon can expose services quickly and easily, requiring only a few extra lines of code on top of a service’s core logic.

 ## Installation